 News and Events

-In the meantime, consider dancing with the Apple Jacks and Jills on Wednesday evenings at the Shingle Springs Community Center located at 4440 South Shingle Road; dancing SSD and Plus between 7:00pm-9:00pm with Scott Pearce as caller.
+Can’t make it Thursday evenings?
+Consider dancing with the Apple Jacks and Jills on Wednesday evenings at the Shingle Springs Community Center located at 4440 South Shingle Road; dancing SSD and Plus between 7:00pm-9:00pm with Scott Pearce as caller.
 For more information, call Carolyn Havicon 916-801-6921.

 Come dance with us!